brimstone/go-domainglass/README.md

 - Take domainname as user input
 - Save domain and verification key to database
 - Send admin email address verification email
+  -  use postmaster@ if no admin or technical contact
 - When user clicks link in verification email, validate domain

 Worker: